 As part of an upgraded membership to Valuentum, you will receive in your inbox on the 15th of each month the monthly Best Ideas Newsletter, which reveals our best picks and pans constructed in a portfolio.
 This portfolio of best ideas may contain long positions as well as put and call options, strategies easily executed in your own online trading account.

-We update the portfolio at least monthly (additions/removals and performance), write commentary associated with the firms in the portfolio and on stocks in the news, and notify you immediately via email if our thoughts or opinions have changed on any company or position.
-We send you email transaction alerts, so you don't miss a beat.
+In the newsletter, we provide updated performance of the portfolio (including notifications regarding additions/removals), write commentary associated with the names in the portfolio and on stocks in the news, and notify you immediately via email if our thoughts or opinions have changed on any company or position.
+We send you transaction alert emails, so you don't miss a beat.

 Consistent with our investment methodology, the Valuentum Buying Index, our best ideas may span investing disciplines, market capitalizations and asset classes in order to maximize the return while minimizing the risk of the portfolio.